Stojacodes/Stojacodes/README.md

 ### Learnscape — AI for learning

-Learnscape explored whether generative AI could turn curiosity into a structured route through knowledge.
+[Learnscape]([url](https://learnscape-ai.netlify.app)) explored whether generative AI could turn curiosity into a structured route through knowledge.
 Starting from a topic or question, the prototype generated an accessible video course designed to help someone enter an unfamiliar subject and develop their understanding.

-The project began with a simple question: **can AI make high-quality, self-directed learning easier to begin and sustain?**
+The project began with frustration at switching between youtube videos with little structure.
+It then evolved based on the question: **can AI make high-quality, self-directed learning easier to begin and sustain?**

 ### Deliberate — AI for judgment and coordination